tundeiness/Real-Estate-Tycoon/README.md

 ## Model Training: Building Professional Grade Models

 ### Exercise 5.1 - How to spend your Data: data as a limited resource
+- split dataset into separate training and test sets.
 ### Exercise 5.2 - Pre-processing and Pipelines
+- set up preprocessing pipelines.
 ### Exercise 5.3 - Tunning Hyper-parameters
+- tune models using cross-validation.
 ### Exercise 5.4 - Model Selections
+- evaluate models, selecting and saving the winner.